k4yt3x/ejabberd-radius-auth/README.md

-# ejabberd-radius-auth
+# ejabberd RADIUS Authentication Script

-ejabberd RADIUS authentication script
+This is a script that will enable ejabberd to authenticate users via RADIUS authentication.